asavinov/prosto/README.md

     # Table operation is an UDF, list of input tables and model (parameters for UDF)
     func=lambda **m: pd.DataFrame(sales_data), tables=[], model={},

-    # This parameter says that UDF returns a complete data frame
+    # This parameter says that UDF returns a complete data frame (not one row)
     input_length="table"
 )
 ```